 - Toggle

-High Power to upgrade to Claude Opus.
+High Power to upgrade to our most advanced AI model.

 - Send your prompt.
 The settings will apply to your next request.